 Now, you want to switch up your thumbnails and I don’t just use this single format for all my thumbnails because you want to keep it fresh and have enough variety that your audience doesn’t get burnt out and automatically habitually ignore your thumbnails.

 That said, you can use a proven format consistently.
-Then your audience and people know what kind of thumbnails you making it used to click on them as well.
+Then your audience and people will know what kind of thumbnails you are making that are used to click on them as well.

 How do we start on Canva.com to make Youtube Custom Thumbnails?